pachyderm/pachyderm/examples/spouts/EmailSentimentAnalyzer/README.md

 # Email Sentiment Analysis

+## Background

+This example connects to an IMAP mail account, collects all the incoming mail and analyzes it for positive or negative sentiment, sorting the emails into directories in its output repo with scoring information added to the email header "X-Sentiment-Rating".

+It is inspired by the [email sentiment analysis bot](https://github.com/shanglun/SentimentAnalyzer) documented in [this article](https://www.toptal.com/java/email-sentiment-analysis-bot) by Shanglung Wang,

+It uses [Python-based VADER](https://github.com/cjhutto/vaderSentiment) from CJ Hutto at Georgia Tech.

+## Introduction
 In this example, we will connect a spout called imap_spout to an email account using IMAP.
-That spout's repo will be the input to a pipeline, sentimentalist,  which will score the emails by sentiment, adding a header to each with a detailed sentiment score and sorting them into two folders, positive and negative, in its output repo.
+That spout's repo will be the input to a pipeline, sentimentalist,  which will score the email's positive, negative, neutral, and compound sentiment, adding a header to each with a detailed sentiment score and sorting them into two folders, positive and negative, in its output repo based on the compound score.

 This demo will process emails from an account you configure, moving them from the Inbox to a mailbox called "Processed", which it will create if it doesn't exist.